siddxharth/url-shortner/README.md

-# Shortly - A URL shortner app
+# Shortly - A URL shortener app

 This is a React JS application which allows you to shorten URLs using [shrt.co](https://shrtco.de/) API.